Park is closed

 If possible, travel with another trail bike or vehicle.
 Always observe directions about road closures or other restrictions to avoid road damage and bike problems.

-Stay on formed roads—trail bikes are not permitted off-road, including on walking tracks and boardwalks.
+Stay on formed roads—trail bikes are not permitted off-road, including on walking tracks.
 Trail bikes are also not permitted in Restricted Access Areas or on internal roads and tracks that are closed for management purposes.

 Riders must be licensed and trail bikes must be road-registered.
 For more information, see trail bike riding.